Error: Invalid Data. Review all error messages below to correct your data.

 This new functionality enables you to write your own preflight warnings and messages.

-Customers have been asking for this ability for some time so we are delighted to be able to deliver it.
+Customers have been asking for this ability for some time and we are delighted to be able to deliver it.
 Preflight messages are often seen as too technical, especially when the report is sent to customers, so now you can write the reports using your own words, terminology or even language.

 Above you can see how to access the functionality.
 When you add a check to the Preflight Profile you will see on the right hand side an icon of a small pencil.
 If you click it you will see the ‘Customize Report Message’ interface.